alphagov/smokey/README.md

 bundle exec cucumber features/frontend.feature
 ```

-The tests will run against the preview environment by default.
+The tests will run against the integration environment by default.
 You can
 override that by setting the `GOVUK_WEBSITE_ROOT` environment variable.

 You may also specify the domain of the draft website root using